codebuil/python.edit.screen.b8000/README.md

 a system load boot of a ram disk drive read and write to load a image

-last update add rootcd.sh creates a dir structer of a cdrom on a directory simular to disk structur
+last update add backboot.sh , copy the fisics of a boot directory to a bak directory , this dont copy master boot